 Prior to joining The Home Depot, Michelle served as Senior Vice President of Transportation for C & S Wholesale Grocers and as Vice President of Transportation at JCPenney.
 Prior to JCPenney, she spent 17 years at Kraft Foods in transportation and supply chain roles including Senior Director of Transportation and Supply Chain for Kraft Foods North America.

-Mary has an undergraduate degree in Quantitative Business Analysis from Cleveland State University and an MBA in Operations and Logistics from The Ohio State University. .
+She has an undergraduate degree in Quantitative Business Analysis from Cleveland State University and an MBA in Operations and Logistics from The Ohio State University.

 Alexandria P. Marren

-Alexandria P. Marren is Executive Vice President, North America Rent-A-Car Operations, The Hertz Corporation.
-Formerly, as Chief Operating Officer of ExpressJet Airlines, she was responsible for ExpressJet’s operations and activities, including Flight Operations, InFlight Operations, Maintenance and partner relationships.
+Alexandria P. Marren is Senior Vice President and President of the Aviation Industry Group for ABM, a leading provider of facility solutions.
+Formerly she served as Executive Vice President, North America Rent-A-Car Operations, The Hertz Corporation, and as Chief Operating Officer of ExpressJet Airlines, where she was responsible for ExpressJet’s operations and activities, including Flight Operations, InFlight Operations, Maintenance and partner relationships.

 Prior to that, Alex was Senior Vice President, Network Operations and United Express, for United Airlines.
 Alex oversaw United’s day-to-day operations in the areas of operations control, flight dispatch, security, air traffic coordination, and operations planning and analysis, and was responsible for the overall performance of United Express.

 Over a 28-year career, she held roles of increasing responsibility in airport operations and planning, including Senior Vice President of Onboard Service for United and Vice President of Airport Operations.
-Prior to joining United, she served as a Manager of Customer Service for People Express Airlines in Newark, N.J., and Chicago.
+Prior to joining United, she served as a Manager of Customer Service for People Express Airlines in Newark, NJ, and Chicago, IL.

 Alex serves on the board of directors of the Alliant Credit Union and the American Red Cross of Greater Chicago.
 She represented United on the International Air Transport Association Operations Council and the Mitre Aviation Advisory Council.
 Alex received a bachelor’s degree from Harvard University.

-Joann Michalik is Managing Director, Deloitte Consulting LLP, focusing on manufacturing transformations, new product introduction and innovation.
+Joann Michalik is a former Managing Director, Deloitte Consulting LLP, focusing on manufacturing transformations, new product introduction and innovation.

 She has spent over 30 years transforming and solving complex business problems for industrial products, aviation, and high technology companies.
 She has trained more than 1,000 engineers in a variety of tools in support of creating better product designs.